Primaries become test run for campaigning during coronavirus

 That’s because this is the first statewide election under a new, more permissive mail voting law passed last year.
 In 2016, only 4.6% of the state’s voters cast a ballot by mail.
 Now 21% of all the state’s 8.5 million voters have already requested absentee ballots.

-Democrats are overwhelmingly the ones asking to vote by mail — 1.3 million have filed requests, compared to only 525,000 Republicans, according to state records.
-That’s partly a reflection of GOP distrust of mail voting that’s been stoked by President Donald Trump, who has claimed without evidence it will lead to widespread fraud.
+Democrats are overwhelmingly the ones asking to vote by mail — 1.3 million have filed requests, compared with 525,000 Republicans, state records show.
+That’s partly a reflection of GOP distrust of mail voting that’s been stoked by President Donald Trump, who’s claimed without evidence it will lead to widespread fraud.
 Even the Trump campaign, recognizing that getting supporters to mail ballots in is key to winning elections, has been pushing Republicans to use the technique.

 Some Pennsylvania Republicans have worried Trump is hobbling the party by making its voters distrust the easiest method of voting during the pandemic.
 Others argue the gap will close in the fall, when Democrats aren’t the only ones to have a presidential candidate on the ballot.

-Note: This story has been corrected to note that Iowa has already selected its presidential nominee and is focusing on other offices Tuesday.